All Chapters

 d₁ d₂ d₃ d₄ d₅ r₁ = 0. r₂ = 0. r₃ = 0. r₄ = 0. r₅ = 0.
 3 1 4 1 5 2 7 1 8 2 5 0 0 0 0 8 4 6 2 0 9 9 3 7 8 d = 0.
 4 8 1 3 9

-The diagonal argument: the red diagonal digits are changed (each +1) to build the green number d, which can't be on the list.
+The diagonal argument: the red diagonal digits are each changed (+1) to build the green number d, which differs from every row and therefore can't be on the list.

 This is the diagonal argument, and it's a proof by contradiction so clean you can explain it at a dinner party.
 (I have.
 The reactions range from "that's beautiful" to "that can't be right" to "please stop talking about infinity, the food's getting cold.")
 The real numbers between 0 and 1 are uncountable — there are strictly more of them than there are natural numbers.